 2.3 Add Supporting Elements

-To keep your learners engaged, consider adding supporting materials like quizzes, worksheets, and assignments into your online course creation process.
+To keep your learners engaged, consider adding supporting materials like quizzes, worksheets, and assignments to your own course creation process.

 With CustomerHub, adding these elements is simple.
 Its intuitive interface lets you create and upload supporting materials to your course.
 Additionally, integrations with platforms like Google Drive or Canva allow you to design and share engaging content without extra effort.